reedx8/EquipmentManager-Ava/README.md

 Use the "Prettier" code formatter before submitting your code to keep consistency and code quality across contributions.
 Default settings should do, but ensure the following settings are set:

 -   Bracket spacing: enabled
--   JSX single quotes enabled
+-   JSX single quotes: enabled
 -   Print width: 80
 -   Semi: enabled
 -   Tab width: 4